Table of Contents

 During the Interview

 - Try to stay calm.
-Remember that you are in control of where the interview goes, which questions you answer, and whether the interview continues.
+Remember that the interviewer chose you for a specific reason.
+Most likely, the reporter is interested in your personal story or experience, which means you are the expert and the only one who knows the answers.
+This means that you are in control of where the interview goes, which questions you answer, and whether the interview continues.
+This should be a source of calm and relaxation.

 - Try to avoid chatting casually with a reporter.
 You may feel you are simply speaking as one person to another, but remember the reporter is doing a job and anything you say can be used in the story.
 Even if a reporter asks you something "off the record" (meaning your answer is not going to be directly used in the story), you may say something that will change the tone or meaning of the interview.